KingIronMan2011/SetHomePlugin/README.md

 # SetHome

+Note: This project will no longer be maintained, as I don't play video games anymore.
+Have a good one, folks!

 ### Introduction
 Looking for a simple set-home plugin?
 One without permissions, maybe?
 Well, you've come to the right place!
 SetHome is a lightweight plugin designed to do a few things.